Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 <p class="caption">(\#fig:plot-tt-afsis)Distribution of observed soil textures for the [Africa Soil Profiles](http://gsif.r-forge.r-project.org/afsp.html).</p>
 </div>

 This shows that not all positions in the triangle have the same prior probability.
-So probably a more sensitive way to estimate uncertainty of converting soil texture classes to fractions would be to run simulations using a density image showing the actual distribution of classes and then, by using the `rpoint` function in the [spatstat package](http://spatstat.org), we could also derive an even more realistic conversions from texture-by-hand classes to texture fractions.
+So probably a more sensitive way to estimate uncertainty of converting soil texture classes to fractions would be to run simulations using a density image showing the actual distribution of classes and then, by using the `rpoint` function in the [spatstat package](http://spatstat.org), we could also derive even more realistic conversions from texture-by-hand classes to texture fractions.

 ## Converting Munsell color codes to other color systems